obsolescence/pidp11/README.md

 **pdp11control** is the command to control the (simulated) PDP-11.
 From the Linux command line:
 - `pdp11control stop`, `pdp11control status` do what you'd expect.<br> Please shut down PDP-11 operating systems before `pdp11control stop` (applies to unices and RSX).
-- `pdp11control restart` restarts the PDP-11 (when you have a PiDP-11, it's already running when you power up, and you'd normally do this through the front panel switches of course).
+- `pdp11control restart` restarts the PDP-11 (when you have a PiDP-11, it's already running when you power up though, and you'd normally do a restart using the front panel of course).
 - `pdp11control start x` or `pdp11control restart x` can be used without PiDP-11 hardware. `x` is the boot number you want to run, as shown in the default Idled boot mode:
 <br><br>
 ![menu](https://github.com/user-attachments/assets/b7ba9f3f-6eac-4df2-badf-35c045355a78)